What You Need to Know About Farm Labor Contractor

-New jobs are being produced at a rate of 8% which is lower than average.
-The Bureau of Labor Statistics predicts 200 new jobs for Farm Labor Contractors by 2026.
+In 2016, there was an estimated number of 3,000 jobs in the United States for Farm Labor Contractor.
+New jobs are being produced at a rate of 6.7% which is above the national average.
+The Bureau of Labor Statistics predicts 200 new jobs for Farm Labor Contractor by 2026.
 There will be an estimated 300 positions for Farm Labor Contractor per year.

-What Tools & Technology do Farm Labor Contractors Use?
+Tools & Technologies Used by Farm Labor Contractors

 - Microsoft Excel

 - Financial accounting software